 The Harmonics programming screen is accessed from the PROGRAM screen using the "Harmonics" soft key (SK#4).
-Use the More soft key (SK#5) is the Harmonics soft key is not visible.
+Use the More softkey (SK#5) if the Harmonics soft key is not visible.

 Harmonics can be generated using a harmonic waveform using the Arbitrary waveform capabilities of the power source as well but with that approach, only the RMS Voltage or Current Level is regulated, not the individual harmonic Voltage or Current Components.
+However, this method does support generation of harmonics numbers 2 through 50.